 The use of Financial Instruments is subject to applicable regulations of the SEC, the several exchanges upon which they are traded and the Commodity Futures Trading Commission ("CFTC").
 In addition, the Fund's ability to use Financial Instruments will be limited by tax considerations.
 The regulation of derivatives markets in the United States is a rapidly changing area of law and is subject to modification by government and judicial action.
 New laws and regulations may negatively impact the Fund by increasing transaction or regulatory compliance costs, limiting the availability of certain derivatives, or otherwise adversely affecting the value or performance of derivatives the Funds trade.
-On October 28, 2020, the SEC adopted Rule 18f-4 under the 1940 Act (the "Derivatives Rule") which, following an implementation period, will replace existing SEC guidance with an updated framework for registered funds' use of derivatives.
-The scheduled compliance date for the Derivatives Rule is August 19, 2022.
-Among other changes, the Derivatives Rule will require funds to trade derivatives and certain other instruments that create future payment or delivery obligations subject to a value-at-risk leverage limit, develop and implement a derivatives risk management program and new testing requirements, and comply with new requirements related to board and SEC reporting.
+On October 28, 2020, the SEC adopted Rule 18f-4 under the 1940 Act (the "Derivatives Rule") which, replaced existing SEC guidance with an updated framework for registered funds' use of derivatives as of August 19, 2022.
+Among other changes, the Derivatives Rule requires funds to trade derivatives and certain other instruments that create future payment or delivery obligations subject to a value-at-risk leverage limit, develop and implement a derivatives risk management program and new testing requirements, and comply with new requirements related to board and SEC reporting.
 However, an exemption from certain requirements is available if a fund qualifies as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives exposure to 10% of its net assets.
 A fund that qualifies as a "limited derivatives user" must adopt written policies and procedures that are reasonably designed and tailored to manage the fund's specific derivatives risks and detail how the fund intends to comply with the 10% limitation.
-The Fund expects to qualify as a limited derivatives user.
+The Fund currently qualifies, and expects to continue to qualify as a limited derivatives user.
 Complying with the Derivatives Rule may increase the cost of the Fund's investments and cost of doing business.
 Other potentially adverse regulatory obligations can develop suddenly and without notice.